 During 2022, the Monetary Board issued a resolution authorizing the dissolution of Banco Múltiple de Las Américas (Bancaméricas), which had been under a special supervisory regime since 2019.
 The dissolution process concluded in February 2022.
-Additionally, in 2022, the Monetary Board authorized the acquisition of Banco Múltiple Bellbank by Banco de Ahorro y Crédito JMMB and the voluntary liquidation of Corporación de Crédito REIDCO, and granted Qik Banco Digital a multiple-banking license.
+Additionally, in 2022, the Monetary Board authorized the acquisition of Banco Múltiple Bellbank by Banco de Ahorro y Crédito JMMB (currently known as Banco Múltiple JMMB Bank) and the voluntary liquidation of Corporación de Crédito REIDCO, and granted Qik Banco Digital a multiple-banking license.